Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Methods and Data

-These two sessions are also characterized by a crucial knowledge gap between the partners (see chapter 11 in \cite{Zie20}) and where chosen as part of a Theoretical Sampling step.
+These two sessions are characterized by a crucial knowledge gap between the partners~\cite[Chapter 11]{Zie20} and were chosen as part of a theoretical sampling step.

-In CA1, they work on the GUI of a geographic information system.
-C1 started to work on the task before the session, but C2 possesses more crucial knowledge.
-So he quickly takes the lead.
+In CA1, the pair works on the GUI of a geographic information system.
+C1 started to work on the task before the session, but C2 possesses more relevant knowledge, so he quickly takes the lead.
 The session is 1:18 hours long.

-In DA2 they work on a new toolbar as part of the GUI of a customer-relationship system.
-Although D4 is newly hired by company D he has more knowledge on Java than is partner D3.
-In the beginning D4 asks a lot of questions about the software system and the task but later he takes the lead where D3 falls behind.
+In DA2 the pair (from a different company) works on a new toolbar as part of the GUI of a customer-relationship system.
+Although D4 is newly hired by company D, he has more knowledge of Java than is partner D3.
+In the beginning, D4 asks a lot of questions about the software system and the task but later he takes the lead and D3 falls behind.
 The session is 2:26 hours long.

-\subsection{CA5}
+\subsubsection{CA5}

-CA5 was chosen according to Theoretical Sampling because here the partners C3 and C4 work together very harmoniously.
-As we later focused on the \emph{Power Gap} as a risk factor and had only seen sessions with a big \emph{Power Gap} so far, we analyzed CA5 as a counterexample.
-In this session, they start working on a new feature for their geographic information system.
+CA5 was chosen in a different theoretical sampling step: Here, the partners C3 and C4 work together very harmoniously.
+We analyzed CA5 as a contrasting example to behaviors we had analyzed previously.
+In this session, the pair starts work on a new feature for their geographic information system.
 The session is 1:25 hours long.